CLAS-205/sp25-site/docs/textbook/unit3/project3-universe/index.md

 ## 📚 Problem 1: Down by the Bayer

 For each of the following groups of stars, use their Bayer designations (i.e., their Greek letters) to order the stars from brightest to dimmest.
+Recall how Greek letters were used to denote the observed relative brightnesses of the stars!
 (Note: Bayer's observations were calculated solely on observations with the naked eye and may not necessarily reflect the true luminosities of the stars when calculated through modern methods.)

 1. δ Orionis, β Orionis, α Orionis, ε Orionis
 2. ε Canis Majoris, ο Canis Majoris, δ Canis Majoris, η Canis Majoris